 “I have no idea.
 It’s not as if they’re being chased by Nazis.”

 “Huh!
 I just don’t get it.”

 “Me neither.
 That’s why I’m here, and not there.”

-At that moment Colin called.
+At that moment my husband called.
 He and the kids had gotten back from the hike and he was checking on my whereabouts.